-- 9. Turn the Energizer OFF: Remove the steel stakes. - 10.
-Connect to Fence Return: Attach the return wire from the area of fence you wish monitored refer to the section on "What does Fence Voltage tell you?" for explanation to the BLUE (4) Terminal.
-Again use Gallagher Lead Out Cable (G627) and Joint Clamp (G603) for a high quality connection.
+10. Fence Return: Remove the link and connect the return wire to the BLUE (4) Terminal - for explanation refer to the section on "What does Fence Voltage tell you?"
 If you DO NOT wish to use this feature, link the BLUE (4) Terminal to the RED OUTPUT (7) Terminal with the connector attached to the RED Terminal.
-Failure to make this link will cause the Fence Alarm (FA) to sound. - 11.
-Turn the Energizer ON.
-Refer to this Manual and the Smartfence Trouble Shooting Guide (at the back of the Manual) for a complete understanding of the displays and alarms.
+Failure to make this link will cause the Fence Alarm (FA) to sound.

+Note 5: Read this Manual and the SmartPower Trouble Shooting Guide (at the back of the Manual) for a complete understanding of the displays and alarms.